 — Man Utd Channel (@ManUtdChannel) November 12, 2017

-Executing thunderbastards became somewhat of a trademark for the irrepressible Scholes throughout his United career, but Golazos come in many forms and this delightful dink against Panathinaikos sits right amongst the best Scholes strikes.
+Executing thunderbastards became somewhat of a trademark for Scholes throughout his United career, but Golazos come in many forms and this delightful dink against Panathinaikos sits right amongst the best Scholes strikes.

 Ferguson’s side were beginning the now defunct second ground stage in the Champions League and welcomed the Greek side to Manchester, where a late Scholes double sealed a 3-1 victory and maintained United’s perfect home record in the competition.

 His second was a moment to saviour as the midfielder capped a wonderful 32-pass move from the home side, executing a clever chip – which evoked memories of a certain Eric Cantona – to seal a precious three points in fine fashion.

 Throwback to when Paul Scholes finished off a beautiful 32-pass move with a delightful chip.
 A finish worthy of the build-up 🔥 pic.twitter.com/amEOzZLwJw

 Scholes continued to rack up medal after medal during a glittering career, though his own role changed significantly as he reached the latter stages of a stellar career.